50 Shades of Shut The Hell Up

 The sixteen-year-old girl ‘consents’ to sext pictures of her naked torso in order to fit in with the social climbers at school.

-Again, you’re comparing a 16 year old real life girl to an adult fictional character.
+Again, you’re comparing a 16 year old real-life girl to an adult fictional character.
 You might want to put the cap back on your glue, fella.

 The twenty-one year-old college student ‘consents’ to a group sex experience because he wants other kids to think well of him.

-If the 21 year old kid regrets it later in life – and that’s a big “if” – then he’s just like the rest of us flesh and blood humans who have made and learned from mistakes.
+If the 21 year old kid regrets it later in life – and that’s a big “if” – then he’s just like the rest of us flesh and blood humans who have made mistakes and learned from them.
 The greatest thing about being an adult is the freedom to choose for ourselves, and make those mistakes.
 It is how we continue to grow.